 GoPro runs competitions every single day like ‘Video of the Day’ to entice followers to upload their own adventurous exploits.
 This level of engagement is something most companies dream about, and any brand would pay a hefty sum to have product users begging to show off how much they love their purchase.

 GoPro now has 14 million followers and rising, and it’s all from encouraging users to share their content and experiences.

 Currently sitting pretty at 7.4 million followers, ASOS takes a unique approach to the Insta platform, and it’s worked out very nicely.

-What ASOS does that’s smart is regularly partner with influencers to drive engagement, boost follower numbers and get products in front of the right audience.
+What ASOS does that’s smart is regularly partner with influencers to drive engagement, boost follower numbers and get products in front of the right audience and other All Star Cleaning Services.
 These partnerships work out well for both parties, as the ASOS brand gets a boost of cool and the influencer gets a reciprocal surge for their follower numbers along with a paid sponsorship or free apparel.

 The idea here is to use people who can exert influence over others and ensure that their Instagram weight and tone is perfect for the brand.
 A successful influencer collaboration can provide enormous benefits, and it’s something ASOS does exceptionally well.

 If your Instagram could do with a healthy dose of followers and engagement, give us a call to find out how we can help.